As an affiliate, we earn from qualifying purchases made on our website.

 The first thing to consider is how comfortable it is to carry.
 I’ve always had cart bags, which only have a single strap and aren’t comfortable at all.
 The El Camino is definitely better than my old bag.

-Overall, the strap fits me well and the bag was balanced well so that the clubs wouldn’t fall out (check the picture in the previous section).
+Overall, the strap fits me well and the bag was balanced so that the clubs wouldn’t fall out (see picture in feature section).
 I was golfing with a buddy of mine, who has a different Sunday bag (different brand), and his clubs would always want to fall out.

 The next thing that’s important is how well the clubs went in and came out of the bag.
 I’m sure you’ve had a bag where you had to fight with your clubs to get them in or out of your bag.
 Not that fun.

-The El Camino has 4 pockets for your clubs and each of them is full length.
-I have two clubs in each pocket but still noticed that the clubs would get hung up on each other at times.
+The El Camino has 4 pockets for your clubs and each of them is full-length.
+With 10 clubs and midsized grips, the clubs would get caught up on each other occasionally.
+Standard grips would be better and so would fewer clubs.

 It’s a bit annoying at times, but it happens with most of the bags out there.
 The only solution would be to have a separate compartment for each club.
 Not a huge deal though.